hiiamboris/red-mezz-warehouse-gitlab-mirror/assert.md

 2. **Keep** tests for every function **right after** it's definition.
 This way:
    - you will always immediately know what code is covered by tests and what isn't
    - your tests will be kept in sync with changes in the function
-   - tests will automatically run every time you include the function\
+   - tests will automatically run every time you include the function<br>

 3. In complex programs after you modify some shared state, and you expect this state to honor some constraints, do **test those constraints** after the change.
 This may save your time spent on debugging.